 As a development team, what is a fair compromise when it comes to showing the vision vs where in development you’re currently at?
-In this case, the strategy was focused solely on the vision, providing only video that mimicked it.
+In this case, the strategy was focused solely on the vision, providing only a video that mimicked it.
 People assumed the game was further along in development than it was in reality, only adding pressure to deliver.

-There is undoubtedly a balance to be struck between ‘what we are we going to build’ and ‘what we have built so far’.
+There is undoubtedly a balance to be struck between ‘what we are going to build’ and ‘what we have built so far’.
 Managing expectations.

 It did, however, uncover the need to capitalise on the hype as quickly as possible before it fizzled out, leading to…

 12 people.
 Some game developers have teams of hundreds.
-It was always going to be a challenge to say the least in order to create a living, breathing, interactive universe to explore.
+It was always going to be a challenge, to say the least in order to create a living, breathing, interactive universe to explore.

 The Redemption Arc

-All of the above may sound like a list of things for development teams to avoid replicating, what followed is something SaaS companies should strive for.
+All of the above may sound like a list of things for development teams to avoid replicating, but what followed is something SaaS companies should strive for.

 While many thought the game was dead on arrival Hello Games had other ideas.
 They wanted to build the game they originally envisioned.
 Despite player numbers falling faster than BitCoin in a bear market they stuck to their guns, hunkered down and got developing.